 SECTION 5: Certification

-be evaluated for This approval pertains only to the scope of work and project described above.
-Any changes to the scope of work should be evaluated for additional environmental impacts and reviewed by FHWA.
-The environmental commitments listed in the document are not subject to change without approval from FHWA.
+be evaluated f cribed above.
+Any changes to the scope of work should by FHWA.
+The environmental commitments listed in the A.

-determined to I Based on the information obtained during the environmental review process and included in this checklist, the project is determined to be a Categorical Exclusion pursuant to the National Environmental Policy Act and is in compliance with all other identified environmental laws, regulations, and Executive Orders.
+determined to information obtained during the environmental revieuse a Categorical Exclusion pursuant to the National environmental laws, regulations, and Executive C ew process and included in this checklist, the project is al Environmental Policy Act and is in compliance with all orders.

-Concurrence: By signing, you acknowledge you have authority to sign this document on behalf of the Tribe/Consortium, agree with the descriptions and assessments described within, and will insure the identified environmental commitments will be fulfilled and appropriate permits obtained.
+Concurrence: By signing, you acknowledge you have authority agree with the descriptions and assessments descommitments will be fulfilled and appropriate permanents. to sign this document on behalf of the Tribe/Consortium, scribed within, and will insure the identified environmental mits obtained.

+Tribe/Consorti 70.00

-Tribe/Consortiu representative Name: Im
+Name:

 Title:

 Signature: Date:

-Approval:
+Approval

 FHWA representative Name:

 Title: TTP Environmental Protection Specialist

-Signature: Date:
+Signature Date: